 REMOTE INSPECTION WITH CHROME DEVTOOLS

 Once uploaded to the device, applications can be debugged remotely with Chrome DevTools.
+You will need SSH access for this to work (see How-To).
 On your workstation, in a terminal, execute the following command:

 $ ssh -NL 9222:localhost:9222 pi@<ADDRESS>